Skip to Main Content

 If your search results are still not what you were hoping for, don’t give up!
 Designing a search strategy is a process and you rarely get it right first time.
 However, by applying these techniques, you should end up with an effective search strategy that retrieves good quality, academic information on your topic.

-Books on literature search skills
+Books on literature searching skills

 E-books